y1zhou/knowledge-base/content/series/bayesian-stat/3-bayesian-inference-binomial/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Person working on a test." # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "s9CC2SKySJM" # Unsplash ID of the picture
 ---

 In this lecture we will talk about the same model as in last week, but from a Bayesian perspective.
 A lot of the details (calculations, choices of priors) are omitted but will be discussed in the next lecture.